Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Those with low-porosity hair must have a specifically tailored haircare routine.
 Unfortunately, some ingredients may not be suitable for these tresses and should thus be avoided.

-To guarantee that you are giving your low-porosity hair the attention it deserves, be sure to read over the ingredient lists of any product before using.
+To guarantee that you are giving your low-porosity hair the attention it deserves, be sure to read over the ingredient lists of any product before using it.

-To ensure optimal results, avoid ingredients discussed above which may not work well with this particular type of hair.
+To ensure optimal results, avoid the abovementioned ingredients that may not work well with this type of hair.

 References